sivasuryaa-mk/FitnessCoach/Project_Report_AIFitnessCoach.md

                               ▼
 ┌─────────────────────────────────────────────────────────────┐
 │            LAYER 3: WORKOUT MAPPING                          │
-│  • Fetches exercises from Wger API                           │
+│  • Fetches exercises dynamically from Wger API               │
-│  • Caches data locally                                       │
+│  • Filters by user's goal and equipment                      │
 │  • Maps exercises to muscle groups                           │
 └─────────────────────────────────────────────────────────────┘
                               │